Skip to content

 CallbackRegistry Python callback dispatch (always local)

-Each store has two implementations — Memory* for single-process use and Redis* for multi-worker deployments.
+Each store has three implementations — Memory* for ephemeral single-process use, Sqlite* for persistent local storage with encryption, and Redis* for multi-worker deployments.
 A factory layer auto-selects the right one based on configuration.

 State Backends